wombleton/gitlaw-nz/acts/E/Education Lands Act 1949.md

     Section 15(4): amended, on 1 October 1989, by [section 142(2)][41] of the Education Act 1989 (1989 No 80).

     Section 15(4): amended, on 16 October 1957, pursuant to section 3(2)(b) of the New Zealand University Amendment Act 1957 (1957 No 23).

+    Section 15(5): amended, on 5 August 2013, by [section 77(3)][45] of the Legislation Act 2012 (2012 No 119).

 ##### 16 Provisions of Land Act 1948 as to renewals of leases to apply to leases of land transferred to or vested in the Crown

 *   (1) Where any land that is transferred to or vested in Her Majesty under this Act is subject to a lease which is current at the date of transfer or vesting, and the lessee thereunder has a perpetual right of renewal,---

-    *   (a) the lease shall be deemed to be a lease within the meaning of subsection (1) of [section 122][45] of the Land Act 1948; and
+    *   (a) the lease shall be deemed to be a lease within the meaning of subsection (1) of [section 122][46] of the Land Act 1948; and

-    *   (b) notwithstanding anything in any other Act or in any deed or other instrument, the holder of the lease shall be entitled to a renewal lease, which shall be a renewable lease under the [Land Act 1948][44], and the renewal rent shall be determined in accordance with the provisions of [section 125][46] and [Part 8][47] of that Act, and not otherwise; and
+    *   (b) notwithstanding anything in any other Act or in any deed or other instrument, the holder of the lease shall be entitled to a renewal lease, which shall be a renewable lease under the [Land Act 1948][44], and the renewal rent shall be determined in accordance with the provisions of [section 125][47] and [Part 8][48] of that Act, and not otherwise; and

-    *   (c) the lessee shall be entitled under [section 126][48] of the Land Act 1948 to exchange the lease for a renewable lease under that Act.
+    *   (c) the lessee shall be entitled under [section 126][49] of the Land Act 1948 to exchange the lease for a renewable lease under that Act.

-    (2) For the purposes of subsection (1), a lease granted in accordance with the provisions of paragraph (f) or paragraph (g) of section 5 of the Public Bodies Leases Act 1908 or paragraph (b) of [section 11][49] of the Public Bodies Leases Act 1969 shall be deemed to confer on the lessee a perpetual right of renewal.
+    (2) For the purposes of subsection (1), a lease granted in accordance with the provisions of paragraph (f) or paragraph (g) of section 5 of the Public Bodies Leases Act 1908 or paragraph (b) of [section 11][50] of the Public Bodies Leases Act 1969 shall be deemed to confer on the lessee a perpetual right of renewal.

     Section 16: replaced, on 25 October 1960, by section 3(1) of the Education Lands Amendment Act 1960 (1960 No 57).

-    Section 16(2): amended, on 1 January 1970, pursuant to [section 28(3)][50] of the Public Bodies Leases Act 1969 (1969 No 141).
+    Section 16(2): amended, on 1 January 1970, pursuant to [section 28(3)][51] of the Public Bodies Leases Act 1969 (1969 No 141).

 ##### 17 Cancellation of certificate of title in respect of land transferred to or vested in the Crown